 From the points above, it’s clear that decking is a choice made for those who have a specific aesthetic in mind.
 But…

 Overall, patio flooring seems to be the most desirable option of the two and definitely the more popular choice.
-If you think you might end up selling your home in the future (even the distant future!), paved patio flooring is likely to be more desirable to a buyer given it’s durability and low-maintenance up-keep.
+If you think you might end up selling your home in the future (even the distant future!), paved patio flooring is likely to be more desirable to a buyer given its durability and low-maintenance upkeep.
 It also means you’ll need to do less work on it in the long-run.
 If you’d like to get in touch with us about patio flooring, feel free to drop us an email; we may not supply all of the above paving options but we do have years of knowledge on groundworks, base types and alternative paving options to patio slabs, block paving and decking.
 Our technical team are friendly and always happy to discuss any project you are considering.